mikeal/ZDAG/README.md

 This allows you to construct data structures that link between each other by hash.

-That means you can use ZDAG to de-duplicate data shared between different pieces of encoded data.
+With this you can use ZDAG to de-duplicate data shared between different pieces of encoded data.
 So if you want two pieces of encoded data to include a third piece of common data you can have the those two pieces of ZDAG encoded data link to the third, which